sudarshan4718/Devheat_Beta_Heat_Up/README.md

 There are some features that can be added in the future:
 - We can add Dashboard for the users, in which, No.of Questions Asked by the user will be displayed, and how many questions are answered till then.
+- We can link the USername, Questions, and Answers and show it in our Page.
 - We can add Comment Features for the Answers Uploaded.
 - Users can add their Profile Picture and Bio.